 - you must be the person who is primarily responsible for the care and upbringing of the child;

 - This means you are responsible for such things as supervising the child's daily activities and needs, making sure the child's medical needs are met, and arranging for child care when necessary.
 If there is a female parent who lives with the child, we usually consider her to be this person.
 However, it could be the father, a grandparent, or a guardian.

 - you must be a resident of Canada; and

 - you or your spouse or common-law partner must be a Canadian citizen, a permanent resident, a protected person, or a temporary resident who has lived in Canada for the previous 18 months.

 Generally, you should apply for the CCB as soon as possible after:

 - a child starts to live with you; or

 - you become a resident of Canada.

 Even if you feel you will not qualify for the CCB because your family net income is too high.
-If you provided consent to use the Automated Benefits Application service when you registered your child's birth you do not need to apply for the Canada Child Benefit or the Universal Child Care Benefits as it will be applied for automatically on your behalf by the Vital Statistics Agency.
+If you provided consent to use the Automated Benefits Application service when you registered your child's birth you do not need to apply for the Canada Child Benefit as it will be applied for automatically on your behalf by the Vital Statistics Agency.